BERKELEY SCHOOL OF BUSINESS, ARTS & SCIENCES

 ‣ Global Alumni Network: Connect with a diverse alumni community through the Berkeley School’s online network and engage in country and interest groups.

-Students completing Cambridge International AS & A Level Chemistry may pursue higher education and career pathways in Medicine, Pharmacy, Chemical Engineering, Biotechnology, Biomedical Sciences, Environmental Science, and scientific research fields.
+Students completing International AS & A Level Chemistry may pursue higher education and career pathways in Medicine, Pharmacy, Chemical Engineering, Biotechnology, Biomedical Sciences, Environmental Science, and scientific research fields.

 Strong global demand exists across healthcare, pharmaceuticals, laboratory sciences, engineering, biotechnology, and industrial sectors.